Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Sleep stories build the framework.
 These books fill in the detail:

-- The Crusades by Thomas Asbridge — the best single-volume history of the Crusades available.
-Balanced and comprehensive.
+• The Crusades by Thomas Asbridge: the best single-volume history available, balanced and comprehensive.

-- The First Crusade by Peter Frankopan — the Crusades from the Byzantine perspective.
-Changes the familiar narrative significantly.
+• The First Crusade: The Call from the East by Peter Frankopan: the Crusades seen from the Byzantine side, which changes the familiar story significantly.

 Books You Might Like